Ultimate Fat Loss Guide (Science-Based Strategies That Actually Work)

 Extreme Dieting

-Very low calorie diets may cause:
+Very low-calorie diets may cause:

-muscle loss
+- muscle loss

-metabolic slowdown
+- metabolic slowdown

--
+- fatigue

 Ignoring Sleep

-Sleep affects many fat loss hormones.
+Sleep affects many hormones involved in fat loss.

 Poor sleep increases:

--
+- cortisol

-hunger hormones
+- hunger hormones

--
+- food cravings

 Too Much Cardio

-Balanced training works best.
+A balanced training approach works best.

 Fat Loss Plateau (Why Progress Stops)